ProgressNS/code-samples/CONTRIBUTING.md

 Interested in contributing your own sample app?
 Awesome! 👍

+> We can also use help with migrating existing sample apps to other frameworks (i.e. from Angular to Vue/Core, or any combination in between!).
+If you're interested, [check out the issues page](https://github.com/NativeScript/code-samples/issues).

 Before you submit anything, here are some guidelines we'd like you to follow:

  - [Code of Conduct](#coc)